 - Quality of additional letters of support

-Nominations may be submitted by the student's graduate program director or unit chair/head.
+Nominations may be submitted by the nominee's graduate program director or unit chair/head.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than one student (total) per award cycle.
+Each unit (as defined by university major code) may nominate no more than one nominee (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention: